19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 Toxic hepatitis

-Any process involving the use or handling of, or exposure to, tetrachloroethane, nitro-derivatives or amino-derivatives of benzene, vinyl chloride monomer, or other poisonous substances.
+Any process involving exposure to tetrachloroethane, nitro-derivatives or amino-derivatives of benzene or vinyl chloride monomer.

 12 months